Optimal Scaling Needs Optimal Norm: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work, we demonstrate that the operator norm of the output layer is a powerful measure that guides joint optimal scaling across both model and dataset dimensions.
-Informally, one may view our results as: \begin{enumerate}[itemsep=-4pt, topsep=2pt] \item $(\eta, \, B, \, D)$ choice $\xRightarrow{\text{affects}}$ layer operator norm (Sec.~\ref{sec:norm-dynamics})
+Informally, we show: \begin{enumerate}[itemsep=-8pt, topsep=-1pt] \item $(\eta, \, B, \, D)$ choice $\xRightarrow{\text{affects}}$ layer operator norm (Sec.~\ref{sec:norm-dynamics})

 \item optimal loss $\xRightarrow{\text{requires}}$ optimal norm (Sec.~\ref{sec:norm-transfer})

 \item optimal $\eta^*(D),B^*(D)$ scaling rules $\xRightarrow{\text{yield}}$ optimal loss (Sec.~\ref{sec:optimal-lr-bs}) \end{enumerate}